 Bottom line

-Overall, you might be paying a nearly $700 annual fee, BUT we amassed a net value of almost $1,000.
-And as you can see, we were EXTREMELY conservative with our valuations.
+Overall, you might be paying a nearly $700 annual fee, BUT we amassed a net value of almost $1,000 from our own personal valuations.
+And as you can see, we were EXTREMELY conservative with those valuations.

 In summary, you could (very conservatively) get a value of: